 Everyone knows that the middle seat on a plane is *not* the place to be.
 There is no spot more undesirable.
 I don’t know of anyone who specifically chooses the middle seat for a flight (although I am sure there is at least one crazy person out there somewhere who does!).

 Admittedly, at 5’10” and a hair over 150 pounds, I’m not a large guy.
 Flying for several hours with only 30” of seat pitch doesn’t really phase me.
-So when my choice is between a little bit of legroom and a portal to the beautiful world outside, it’s a no-brainer.
+So when my choice is between a little bit of extra legroom or a portal to the beautiful world outside, it’s a no-brainer.

-Why the window seat is always better
+Why the window seat is better

-Yesterday the world outside my airplane window was extra beautiful.
+I remember a trip early last year where the world outside my airplane window was extra beautiful.
 I took off for Reno, Nevada, where I’ll be at a conference for most of a week.
 The flights consisted of two short hops in a CRJ-200: one from ACV to SFO, and then a second to Reno.

 It was a glorious day when we took off from ACV, and the visibility was better than most days I’ve flown into or out of Humboldt.
 Across the coastal range I could see Mount Shasta in the distance, towering over the snow-capped Trinity Alps.

 I was again reminded of how fantastic my pocket of the world is.
-Seeing Humboldt from 25,000 feet evoked in me a sense of wonder.
+Seeing Humboldt from 25,000 feet evoked in me a real sense of wonder.
 Too often I take the great beauty of the northern California coast for granted (SEE: 5 reasons you *must* visit coastal northern California).
 I’m truly glad I live where I do, even if it makes traveling expensive and/or difficult at times.

 How about you?
 Are you as enthralled with the world from 30,000 feet as I am, or do you prefer the comfort of an aisle seat?